QMAT

 Jawaharlal Nehru University, New Delhi

-QMAT2026 is the 8th edition of the Quantum Condensed Matter community in India, which is scheduled to be held at the Jawaharlal Nehru University, New Delhi, between July 5-8, 2026.
-Since its inception in 2018, the conference has been organized every year at different institutions in the country, including IISER Mohali, IISc Bangalore, SNBNCBS Kolkata, TIFR Mumbai, IIT Kanpur, NISER Bhubaneswar, and IIT Guwahati.
-This has led to significant strengthening of the national academic network in consonance with the goals of the National Quantum Mission.
-The conference aims to bring together the national and international researchers working on various theoretical, experimental, and technological aspects of condensed matter systems and models on a common platform which will be beneficial for exchanging ideas and learning techniques that are crucially needed for state-of-the-art research.
-The conference includes both invited as well as contributory talks that are organized in different parallel sessions and spans over a duration of four days.
-The conference also provides a unique opportunity for early-career researchers, such as postdocs and senior graduate students, to showcase their work through talks and posters and interact with the stalwarts in the field of Quantum Condensed Matter Physics.
+QMAT2026 is the 8th edition of the Quantum Condensed Matter community meeting in India.
+This is scheduled to be held between July 5-8, 2026, at the Convention Center, Jawaharlal Nehru University (JNU), New Delhi.
+Since its inception in 2018, the conference has been organized at different institutes in the country, including at IISER Mohali, IISc Bangalore, SNBNCBS Kolkata, TIFR Mumbai, IIT Kanpur, NISER Bhubaneswar, and IIT Guwahati.
+This conference series has led to significant strengthening of academic networks in consonance with the goals of National Quantum Mission (NQM).
+This year QMAT2026 is being organised by the School of Physical Sciences, JNU in conjunction with IIT Delhi, NPL New Delhi, and Bennett University, Greater Noida.
+The conference aims to bring together national and international researchers working in theoretical and experimental aspects of quantum condensed matter systems.
+It aspires to provide a common platform that will be beneficial for exchanging ideas and learning new techniques.
+The program includes invited & contributory talks and poster sessions.
+This conference provides a great opportunity for early-career researchers, such as postdocs and senior graduate students, to showcase their research and also to interact with the leading luminaries in the field.
 QMAT2026 at JNU is designed as a comprehensive community-driven meeting where discussion, debate, and exchange of ideas take priority.

 Scientific Themes